-I also enjoy observational astronomy; I have led multiple observing programs as the principle investigator using the NASA IRTF telescope, APO 3.5m telescope, Gemini South, and Gemini North.
+I enjoy observational astronomy and extensively utilize telescope observations in my work.
+I have led multiple observing programs as the principle investigator using the NASA IRTF telescope, APO 3.5m telescope, Gemini South/North, Hobby-Eberly Telescope, and McDonald 2.7m Telescope.

 Astronomy PhD, June 2020